 Climate datasets are generally categorised based on the data source in one of these three groups: Observations, Model output and Reanalysis.
+Similarly, the use of AI/ML is also gaining grounds in recent years.

 We have summarized information for each of these categories, including links to different datasets, important terms and other resources.
 You can find such information by following the links further below.